wenwen-nini/Portfolio-Website-Public-/README.md

 **General Instructions**
 1. **Launching the Website**

-  - Open _website.html_ to access the main page of the website.
+  - Open _index.html_ to access the main page of the website.
   - Ensure that all related files (e.g., CSS, JavaScript, images) are stored in their respective folders for the website to function correctly.
 2. **Image Connectivity**